JuliaHPC/juliacon24-hpcworkshop/README.md

       - Insert `/pscratch/sd/t/trainXY/juliacon24-hpcworkshop/julia_wrapper.sh` - with `trainXY` replaced by you training account name - into the text field under `Julia: Executable Path`.
    3) If `ALT/OPTION + J` followed by `ALT/OPTION + O` (**or** pressing `F1` and executing the `Julia: Start REPL` command) successfully spins up the integrated Julia REPL, you know that the setup is working! 🎉

- * Finally, you should probably open the workshop directory in VS Code.
+ * Finally, you should open the workshop directory in VS Code.
    * In the VS Code terminal, run `cd $SCRATCH/juliacon24-hpcworkshop` followed by `code -r .`
    * Manual alternative: Click on the green button "Open Folder" (or press `CTRL/CMD + O`) and enter `/pscratch/sd/t/trainXY/juliacon24-hpcworkshop` - **with `trainXY` replaced by you training account name**.

-**If you have already done the steps above before the workshop (if not, skip this):**

-You should make sure that you have the latest version of the materials on workshop day.
-To that end, perform the following steps **on Perlmutter** at the beginning of the workshop:

-* Switch to the workshop repository `cd $SCRATCH/juliacon24-hpcworkshop`.
-* Run `git pull`.
-* Rerun the setup script: `./setup.sh`.

 ## Troubleshooting